-- a.
-Users shall provide the Kenya National TSO on request with network information that is considered reasonable for the security and integrity of the KNTS.
-The Kenya National TSO shall communicate network information as requested to the User, as required for safe and reliable operation.
-The information exchange shall be electronic and/or paper-based, and within the time frame agreed upon between the Users. - b.
-The Users shall optimise redundant control centre facilities where required for the safe operation and control of the KNTS.
+- (a) Users shall provide the SO on request with network information that is considered reasonable for the security and integrity of the KNTS.
+The SO shall communicate network information as requested to the User, as required for safe and reliable operation.
+The information exchange shall be electronic and/or paper-based, and within the time frame agreed upon between the Users. - (b) The Users shall optimise redundant control centre facilities where required for the safe operation and control of the KNTS. - (c) The Users may share as they agree network informantion and access that is considered reasonable for the security and intergrity of the KNTS.